hashicorp/terraform-cdk/website/docs/cdktf/concepts/variables-and-outputs.html.md

 ### When to use Output Values

-Use outputs to make data from [Terraform resources](/docs/cdktf/concepts/providers-and-resources.html) and [data sources](/docs/cdktf/concepts/data-sources.html) available for further consumption.
-They also allow you to share data between [stacks](/docs/cdktf/concepts/stacks.html).
+Use outputs to make data from [Terraform resources](/docs/cdktf/concepts/providers-and-resources.html) and [data sources](/docs/cdktf/concepts/data-sources.html) available for further consumption or to share data between [stacks](/docs/cdktf/concepts/stacks.html).
 Outputs are particularly useful when you need to access data that is only known after Terraform applies the configuration.
 For example, you may want to get the URL of a newly provisioned server.

-When values are available before [synthesizing your code](/docs/cdktf/cli-reference/commands.html#synth), we recommend supplying this data as direct inputs using the functionality in your preferred programming language.
+When values are available before [synthesizing your code](/docs/cdktf/cli-reference/commands.html#synth), we recommend using the functionality in your preferred programming language to supply this data as direct inputs.

+The TypeScript example below uses a `TerraformOutput` to create an output.

 ```ts
 import { Construct } from "constructs";